mbknor/ddslConfigWriter/README.md

 It will write a new nginx config file: **generatedConfig.conf**

-Start nginex with that config-file:
+Start nginx with that config-file:

-	nginex -c /full-path/generatedConfig.conf
+	nginx -c /full-path/generatedConfig.conf

-nginex now runs in the background listening on port 7080 and will forward trafic to the play app
+nginx now runs in the background listening on port 7080 and will forward trafic to the play app

 Now we want to add another play server.